William Conrad Gibbons: Life and career

-Gibbons was born in 1926 in Harrisonburg, Virginia, to Howard and Jessie Gibbons.
-He entered the University of Virginia in 1945.
-His studies were interrupted in order to serve in World War II but he returned to finish his college education at Randolph-Macon College in Ashland, Virginia and was graduated in 1949.
-Dr. Gibbons went on to earn his Masters and Ph.D. in Government from Princeton University in 1957 and was in the 1954–55 class of the American Political Science Association Congressional Fellowship Program.
+Gibbons was born in 1926 in Harrisonburg, Virginia, to Howard and Jessie Gibbons; he had a younger brother, John H. Gibbons, an American scientist and nuclear physicist.
+In 1945, Gibbons entered the University of Virginia.
+His studies were interrupted in order to serve in World War II but he returned to finish his college education at Randolph–Macon College in Ashland, Virginia and was graduated in 1949.
+Dr. Gibbons went on to earn his Masters and Ph.D. in Government from Princeton University in 1957 and was in the class of the American Political Science Association Congressional Fellowship Program.

 He worked in Capitol Hill for both Senator Wayne Morse and Senator Mike Mansfield and also served as an advance man for presidential contender Lyndon B. Johnson in 1960.
-He was a professional staff member of the Democratic Policy Committee and Assistant to the Majority Leader of the United States Senate (Lyndon B. Johnson followed by Mike Mansfield) from 1960–63.
+He was a professional staff member of the Democratic Policy Committee and Assistant to the Majority Leader of the United States Senate (Lyndon B. Johnson followed by Mike Mansfield).

-Gibbons ran for Congress from the Western District of Virginia, which covered his hometown of Harrisonburg but was defeated.
+Gibbons ran for Congress from the Western District of Virginia, which covered his hometown of Harrisonburg but didn't win.
 He then returned to Washington to work as legislative program staff (1962–63); Deputy Director (1963–65) and Director (1965–68) of Congressional Liaison for the Agency for International Development, Department of State.

 At the beginning of the Nixon Administration, William Gibbons left Washington to set up and head the political science department at Texas A&M University.
 He went on to be a visiting professor at Wellesley College and worked briefly as the Senior Program Officer in charge of all historical activities for the American Revolution Bicentennial Commission.
-In 1972, Dr. Gibbons became a senior analyst for the Foreign Affairs Division ("FAND") of the Library of Congress, where he stayed for twenty years.

-It was as a senior analyst at FAND that he authored the four-volume set entitled "The U.S. Government and the Vietnam War."
+In 1972, Dr. Gibbons became a senior analyst for the Foreign Affairs Division (FAND) of the Library of Congress.
+It was as a senior analyst at FAND that he authored the four-volume set entitled The U.S. Government and the Vietnam War.
+His work is published quietly by the scholarly Princeton University Press and the Congressional Research Service, and he receives no royalties.

-The series has been described by historians and journalists as: "By far the best books on the subject" (William Bundy), "The master of Vietnam research" (David Maraniss), "Magisterial" (Brian VanDeMark), "Bill is an overlooked hero...for people like myself, well, just watch how much his name comes up in the footnotes" (Paul Hendrickson), "One of the most valuable studies of the formulation of Vietnam policy during the Kennedy and Johnson administrations" (Stanley Karnow).
+The series has been described by historians and journalists as: "By far the best books on the subject" (William Bundy), "The master of Vietnam research" (David Maraniss), "Bill is an overlooked hero...for people like myself, well, just watch how much his name comes up in the footnotes" (Paul Hendrickson), "One of the most valuable studies of the formulation of Vietnam policy during the Kennedy and Johnson administrations" (Stanley Karnow), and "the dean of American Vietnam researchers" (David E. Kaiser).

-This series was a major resource for Robert McNamara's book In Retrospect and for Stanley Karnow's book, Vietnam, A History and his subsequent 26-part PBS series, Vietnam: A Television History.
-Senator Mansfield and TET, both written by Don Oberdorfer, were greatly aided by the research from the Vietnam series by Gibbons.

 In 1980 he became a visiting professor at George Mason University where he continued work on the series.
 On July 4, 2015, Gibbons died at the age of 88 after a stroke at his farm in Monroe, Virginia.